What are Great Danes?

 Best Dog Food For Great Dane Puppies

 In addition to Chicken and Herring, the formulas include Potatoes and a select number of fruit and vegetable ingredients.
-While we don’t believe Potatoes are the ideal source of carbohydrates, the portion of them in these formulas is low enough that is not of significant concern.
+While we don’t believe Potatoes are the ideal source of carbohydrates, the portion of them in these formulas is low enough, which is not of significant concern.
 Some examples of other fruits and vegetables present in small quantities are Pomegranate, Apples, Carrots, and Spinach.

 Best Dog Food For Senior Great Danes